Linn Skåber: Films

 Her film debut was a minor role in 1732 Høtten (1998) (English title Bloody Angels).
 She has further participated in the films Fire høytider (2000), Get Ready to be Boyzvoiced (2000), Tommys inferno (2005), Vinterkyss (2005), Gymnaslærer Perdersen (2006), and Den siste revejakta (2008).

+Participating in the film Kong Curling (2011), she was shortlisted for an Amanda award for best supporting role, and she played a central role in the comedy film Staying Alive.

 TV

 Skåber has participated in several TV series, among these are Sejer - se deg ikke tilbake (2000), Ca. Lykkelig (2000/2001), Nissene på låven (2001), Sushi (2001), Brødrene Dal og mysteriet om Karl XIIs gamasjer (2005) and Herte til hjerte (2007).
 The TV-series "Hjerte til hjerte" lead to wide media coverage, and Skåber became a popular guest star in Norwegian entertainment programs (16 guest appearances in eleven different programs during the first half part of 2007, more than anybody else in that period).

 Writing

 She has worked as script writer on several productions, both for her own performances and for others.